River Rock in the Landscape Means No Water, NOT “No Maintenance”

-I grew up in Illinois and spent many summer days at my Grandpa and Grandma LaPaso’s lake house on the Kankakee river.
-I lived right behind a quarry filled by a natural spring and I must have skipped a thousand stones and collected about as many along the way.
+Having grown up in Illinois, spending many summer days at my Grandparents house on the Kankakee river and living right by a quarry filled by a natural spring, I must have skipped a thousand stones.
+I’m pretty sure I collected about as many along the way.
 I loved the uniqueness of each and every rock and I wondered in their creation.
 I am an admitted Rockaholic.

 When I became a landscape designer it was for the love of flowers, but rocks are a huge part of my final creations.
 They can be incredibly functional and the best part of using river rocks and stepping-stones is that they become a permanent fixture.
-That being said…while they are a permanent, much like plants and mulch, they do require maintenance.
+That being said, much like plants and mulch, they do require maintenance.

 Below is a solution for a drainage problem and it also serves well as an extension to the driveway.
 Adding river rock and stepping-stones creates flow and directs traffic to the front door without smashing your lawn and creatively extends the driveway and sidewalk.
 This river rock path flows all the way to the back yard to serve as a sidewalk as well.

 Another great use for river rock is those weird spots along the fence and nuisance strip.

 If you decide to go with river rock, you’ll need to manage the weeds as they come in and be sure to never allow weeds to go to seed (flower) or the problem will only get worse.
 You will notice a growth usually after a rain and in the spring time.